 1. 'No Show' of an official

-If you or one of the other officials do not show up for an assignment, you MUST inform your scheduler or supervisor immediately after the game.
-If the assignment is for more than one game in a row, then the scheduler or supervisor MUST be called as soon as you are sure that an assignment has been missed.
+If you or one of the other officials do not show up for an assignment, you MUST inform your scheduler immediately after the game.
+If the assignment is for more than one game in a row, then the scheduler MUST be called as soon as you are sure that an assignment has been missed.
 This can be done between the first and second periods of the first game.
-This will enable the scheduler or supervisor to possibly find a replacement or get the originally scheduled official to the remaining game(s).
+This will enable the scheduler to possibly find a replacement or get the originally scheduled official to the remaining game(s).
 Every effort should be made to have a complete crew for each game.

 The fine will be equal to the amount that official would have made if the game(s) had been worked.
 The fine must be paid to LAHOA within two weeks or the official will be suspended until the fine is paid.